demirmustafa/Redirect_User_To_Different_Applications_On_Android/README.md

-Redirect user to different appliactions for sending e-mail or sms
+How to redirect user to different appliactions for sending e-mail or sms